 Parameter Description Web: Profile ID [IpProfile_Index] Defines a unique index number for the IP Profile.
 Web: Profile Name [IpProfile_ProfileName] (Optional) Defines a descriptive name for the IP Profile.
-Common Parameters Web: RTP IP DiffServ For a description, see the global parameter

-Parameter Description [lpProfile_IPDiffServ] PremiumServiceClassMediaDiffServ.
-Web: Signaling DiffServ [IpProfile_SigIPDiffServ] For a description, see the global parameter PremiumServiceClassControlDiffServ.
+Common Parameters Web: RTP IP DiffServ [IpProfile_IPDiffServ] For a description, see the global parameter PremiumServiceClassMediaDiffServ.
+Web: Signaling DiffServ [IpProfile_SiglPDiffServ] For a description, see the global parameter PremiumServiceClassControlDiffServ.
 Web: Disconnect on Broken Connection [IpProfile_DisconnectOnBroken Connection] For a description, see the global parameter DisconnectOnBrokenConnection.
-Web: Media IP Version Preference [IpProfile_MediaIPVersionPreference] For a description, see the global parameter MedialPVersionPreference.
+Web: Media IP Version Preference [IpProfile_MedialPVersionPreference] For a description, see the global parameter MedialPVersionPreference.
 Web: Dynamic Jitter Buffer Minimum Delay [IpProfile_JitterBufMinDelay] For a description, see the global parameter DJBufMinDelay.
 Web: Dynamic Jitter Buffer Optimization Factor [IpProfile_JitterBufOptFactor] For a description, see the global parameter DJBufOptFactor.
 Web: RTP Redundancy Depth [IpProfile_RTPRedundancyDept h] For a description, see the global parameter RTPRedundancyDepth.
 Web: Echo Canceler [IpProfile_EnableEchoCanceller] For a description, see the global parameter EnableEchoCanceller.
 Web: Input Gain [IpProfile_InputGain] For a description, see the global parameter InputGain.
 Web: Voice Volume [IpProfile_VoiceVolume] For a description, see the global parameter VoiceVolume.
 Web: Symmetric MKI Negotiation [IpProfile_EnableSymmetricMKI] For a description, see the global parameter EnableSymmetricMKI.
 Web: MKI Size [IpProfile_MKISize] For a description, see the global parameter SRTPTxPacketMKISize.
-Web: Fax Signaling Method [IpProfile_IsFaxUsed] For a description, see the global parameter IsFaxUsed.
+Gateway Parameters Web: Fax Signaling Method [IpProfile_IsFaxUsed] For a description, see the global parameter IsFaxUsed.
 Web: Play Ringback Tone to IP [IpProfile_PlayRBTone2IP] For a description, see the global parameter PlayRBTone2IP.

-Web: Enable Early Media [IpProfile_EnableEarlyMedia] For a description, see the global parameter EnableEarlyMedia.
+Parameter Description Web: Enable Early Media [IpProfile_EnableEarlyMedia] For a description, see the global parameter EnableEarlyMedia.
 Web: Copy Destination Number to Redirect Number [IpProfile_CopyDest2RedirectNumber] For a description, see the global parameter CopyDest2RedirectNumber.
 Web: Media Security Behavior [IpProfile_MediaSecurityBehaviour] For a description, see the global parameter MediaSecurityBehaviour.

-Parameter Description Web: Number of Calls Limit [IpProfile_CallLimit] Defines the maximum number of concurrent calls (incoming and outgoing).
+Web: Number of Calls Limit [IpProfile_CallLimit] Defines the maximum number of concurrent calls (incoming and outgoing).
 If the number of concurrent calls reaches this limit, the device rejects any new incoming and outgoing calls belonging to this IP Profile.
 This parameter can also be set to the following: [-1] = (Default) No limitation on calls.
 [0] = Calls are rejected.
 Note: For IP-to-IP calls, you can configure the device to route calls to an alternative IP Group when this maximum number of concurrent calls is reached.
 To do so, you need to add an alternative routing rule in the Outbound IP Routing table that reroutes the call to an alternative IP Group.
 You also need to add a rule to the Reason for Alternative Routing table to initiate an alternative rule for Tel-to-IP calls using cause 805.
 Web: Progress Indicator to IP [IpProfile_ProgressIndicator2IP] For a description, see the global parameter ProgressIndicator2IP.
 Web: Coder Group [IpProfile_CodersGroupID] For a description, see the global parameter CodersGroup.
 Web: Remote RTP Base UDP Port [IpProfile_RemoteBaseUDPPort] For a description, see the global parameter RemoteBaseUDPPort.
 Web: First Tx DTMF Option [IpProfile_FirstTxDtmfOption] For a description, see the global parameter TxDTMFOption.
 Web: Second Tx DTMF Option [IpProfile_SecondTxDtmfOption] For a description, see the global parameter TxDTMFOption.
 Web: Declare RFC 2833 in SDP [IpProfile_RxDTMFOption] For a description, see the global parameter RxDTMFOption.
 Web: Enable Hold [IpProfile_EnableHold] For a description, see the global parameter EnableHold.
-SBC Parameters Web: Allowed Coders Group ID [IpProfile_SBCAllowedCodersG roupID] Associates a Coders Group ID for defining the coders that can be used for this IP entity.
-Notes: For a description of the Allowed Coders feature, see Restricting Coders.
-To configure Allowed Coders Groups, see Configuring Allowed Coder Groups.
-Web: Allowed Coders Mode [IpProfile_SBCAllowedCodersMode] Determines the mode of the Allowed Coders feature for this IP Profile. • [0] Restriction = In the incoming SDP offer, the device uses only coders that are also listed in the Allowed Coders Group; the rest are removed from the SDP offer (i.e., only coders common between SDP offered coders and Allowed Coders Group are used).
-If an Extension Coders Group is also selected (using the IP Profile's SBCExtensionCodersGroupID parameter), these coders are
+SBC Parameters Web: Transcoding Mode [IpProfile_TranscodingMode] For a description, see the global parameter TranscodingMode.
+Web: Extension Coders Group ID [IpProfile_SBCExtensionCoders GroupID] Defines the Coder Group ID used for Extended (additional) coders added to the outgoing leg for this profile.
+This is used when transcoding is required between two IP entities (i.e., the SDP answer from one doesn't include any coder included in the offer previously sent by the other).
+Therefore, to allow IP